MRCToxBioinformatics/crispy/README.md

 Now, create a subdirectory called `input` and add the fastq files.
 Better still, add softlinks to the fastqs, so the raw data can remain elsewhere on your filesystem, isolated from the pipeline files.

-The only other input file the pipeline needs is a comma separated file with two columns, gRNA name and sequence.
+The pipeline also needs a comma separated file with two columns, gRNA name and sequence.
 Examples of these files can be found in [guides](https://github.com/MRCToxBioinformatics/crispy/tree/main/guides).
 By default, the pipeline expects the filepath to be `guides.csv`.
 To specify another filepath, edit `pipeline.yml`.

+Finally, we need to provide a design file(s) which link the samples to the experimental conditions for the statistical test.
+A basic example is shown below.
+This file should have two columns, sample and condition.
+The first condition is taken to be the reference, or control condition

+sample,condition
+H90_HS_LOW,low
+H90_HS_HIGH,high

+Note that the samples should match the sample names as they are derived from the fastqs using the fastq_regex and fastq_pattern configuration parameters.
+See `pipeline.yml` for an example how the regex and pattern map from fastq filepaths to sample names.

+Statistical testing is performed for each design file and these *must* be named _design_xxx.csv_, where _xxx_ names the testing results.

+By default, the pipeline will use the MAGeCK RRA algorithm.
+To use MAGeCK MLE, edit the `pipeline.yml` file (not yet supported)

 You can now run the pipeline with: